otvin/compiler2/README.md

     * Signed Real variables and literals (64-bit)
     * Signed Integer variables and literals (32-bit)
     * Boolean variables and literals (8-bit)
+* Type Definitions
+  *  Limited - can create a new type that is an alias for Real, Integer, or Boolean, or one that is defined as one of a previously-defined alias.
 * Global and local constants
     * Signed Real, Signed Integer, or String
     * the required constants ```true```, ```false```, and ```maxint```